brockboland/Homebrew/12-BPA/README.md

 * Actual recipe used, due to availability:
   * Replace all hops with Fuggles
   * Replace yeast with Wyeast 1214 Belgian Abbey
-* Mash with xx qts
+* Mash with 18 qts
-* Mashout: added xx qts at xx F to raise to xx F for 10 minutes
+* Boil volume: about 8.5 gallons
-* Batch sparged with xx more quarts
+* 90 minute boil
-* Boil volume: about xx gallons
+* OG: 1.052

-OG: xxx
+* about 6 gallons into the fermenter

 ## Bottling day
 * FG: xxx